Odour & Hydrogen Sulphide

 Buffalo County is situated along the Mississippi River and the village where Dave works has a collection system that is 8 miles long and ¼ mile wide.
-This creates long detention times and plenty of time to generate wastewater odors.
-Testing confirmed the presence of corrosive and odorous hydrogen sulfide gas as wastewater flowed to his wastewater plant.
+This creates long detention times and plenty of time to generate wastewater odours.
+Testing confirmed the presence of corrosive and odorous hydrogen sulphide gas as wastewater flowed to his wastewater plant.

 They added De-Sulph-A-Nator and OxyPaks XL into their collection system.

-De-Sulph-A-Nator and OxyPaks XL knocked out the odors and made the residents happy.
-When these products are paired they slow the costly effects of corrosion from sulfide gas while eliminating odors.
+De-Sulph-A-Nator and OxyPaks XL knocked out the odours and made the residents happy.
+When these products are paired they slow the costly effects of corrosion from sulphide gas while eliminating odours.

 Municipal Collection System #2

-A municipal collection system was receiving a lot of grease and odors in their lift station.
+A municipal collection system was receiving a lot of grease and odours in their lift station.

-They started using our Bug On A Rope to control the grease and added 8 oz of De-Sulph-A-Nator to control the odors.
+They started using our Bug On A Rope to control the grease and added 8 oz of De-Sulph-A-Nator to control the odours.

 Sludge Storage Tank

-To combat this, they used our De-Sulph-A-Nator to bind with the sulfide and prevent odors.
+To combat this, they used our De-Sulph-A-Nator to bind with the sulphide and prevent odours.